pjuhasz/mav_train_ticket/README.md

 to represent things like ticket kinds, ticket medium, applied discounts, validity regions etc. These are highly variable and for the most part, undeciphered.
-- The conversion of station codes to station names is done on a best efforts basis.
-The list of train stations should be mostly complete (for both version 4 and version 5 identifiers), but Volánbusz stations are almost entirely missing.
 - Neither the go library nor the kaitai definitions handle versions 1 and 2 (but those are of historical interest only, anyway).